 If the affections, my dear friend, give us the highest happiness of which we are capable, they are also the source of our keenest misery; what I feel at this instant, is not to be described: I have been near resolving to go into the country without seeing or sending to Mrs. Rivers.
-If she should fhoul fhoul of fur better I have to fee to retto let fon w know anno heart hour an he them to fee fo del of be should receive me with coldness-why should I have exposed myself to the chance of fuch a reception?
-It would have been better to have waited for Rivers's arrival: I have been too precipitate; my warmth of temper has misled me: what had I to do to feek his family?
-I would give the world to retract my message, though it was only to let her know I was arrived; that her fon was well, and that fhe might every hour expect him in England.
+If she should receive me with coldness-why should should I have exposed myself to the chance of such a reception?
+It would have been better to have waited for Rivers's arrival; I have been too precipitate; my warmth of temper has missed me: what had I to do to seek his family?
+I would give the world to retract my message, though it was only to let her know I was arrived; that her son was well, and that she might every hour expect him in England.

-There is a rap at the door: I tremble I know not why; the fervant comes up, he announces Mr. and Mrs. Temple: my heart beats, they are at the door.
+There is a rap at the door: I tremble I know not why; the fervant comes up, he announces Mr. and Mrs. Temple: my heart beats; they are at the door.